Israel Keeps Up Strikes In Gaza As Fears Of Wider War Grow

 Hamas' reaction to the talks came as preparations for a larger scale confrontation grew, with Washington ordering a guided missile submarine to the Middle East and the Abraham Lincoln strike group accelerating its deployment to the region.

-Israeli Defence Minister Yoav Gallant told U.S. Defense Secretary Lloyd Austin that Iran was making preparations for a large-scale military attack on Israel, Barack Ravid, a normally well-sourced reporter for Axios News, reported on Twitter.
+Israeli Defense Minister Yoav Gallant told US Defense Secretary Lloyd Austin that Iran was making preparations for a large-scale military attack on Israel, Barack Ravid, a normally well-sourced reporter for Axios News reported on Twitter.

-Israel has been braced for a major attack since last month when a missile killed 12 youngsters in the Israeli-occupied Golan Heights and Israel responded by killing a senior Hezbollah commander in Beirut.
+Israel has been braced for a major attack since last month when a missile strike killed 12 youngsters in the Israeli-occupied West Bank and Israel responded by killing a senior Hezbollah commander in Beirut.

-The potential escalation underlined how far the Middle East has been thrown into turmoil by the Gaza war, now in its 11th month.
+The potential escalation underlined how far the Middle East has been thrown into turmoil by the war in Gaza, now into its 11th month.

+The Hamas-led attack on Israeli communities around the Gaza Strip killed some 1,200 people, with more than 250 taken into captivity in Gaza, according to Israeli tallies, in one of the most devastating blows against Israel in its history.

+In response, Israeli forces have flattened Gaza, displaced most of the population and killed around 40,000 people, according to the Palestinian health ministry, in a war that has caused horror around the world.

 On Saturday, scores of people were killed in Israeli strikes on a school building in Gaza City that the military said targeted fighters from the armed wings of Hamas and Islamic Jihad.

-The Israeli military on Monday released an updated document with names and other details of 31 fighters it said were killed in Saturday's strike.

-Hamas and the Islamic Jihad denied any of their fighters were present at the school.

-Gaza health officials say most of the conflict's fatalities have been civilians but Israel says at least a third were fighters.
-Israel says it has lost 330 soldiers in Gaza.
+Gaza health officials say most of the fatalities have been civilians but Israel says at least a third are fighters.
+Israel says it has lost 329 soldiers in Gaza.

 Legal Disclaimer: